 - The accommodation has single sex rooms and western bathrooms.

-- There are plenty of communal areas, including a swimming pool – great for relaxing in after a day of volunteering.
+- There are plenty of communal areas – great for relaxing in after a day of volunteering.

 - There is a wall around the accommodation and there is a guard at the gate at all times.

 - The accommodation is located in Teshi Nungua, about 20 minutes drive from the centre of Accra and 10 minutes from the sea front.
 It is close to local amenities.

 - Breakfast, lunch and dinner are provided for you, seven days a week.

 - You will be provided with a packed lunch to take with you each day.

 - Breakfast and dinner is home-cooked and served at a large dining table in the accommodation.